kgrace61/cuisine-louisiane/README.md

 ## Deliverables

 * A user can see menu items, and filter by category
-* A user can view menu descriptions on a separate page (offerings? items?/id)
 * A user can view about information on the company and venue
 * A user can choose menu items to build their own menu for an event
+* A user can name their menu (Kate's Bridal Shower, etc)
 * A user can delete menu items from the menus that they build
 * A user can view pricing updated dynamically based on event size (amount of people)